stevenwenxu/GER298/_posts/2017-02-22-libraries-in-germany.markdown

 color: BF360C
 ---

 Whenever I visit a new city, I must check out their public libraries.
 Big cities such as Beijing or Vancouver have libraries with crazy designs.
 They look magnificent, sophisticated and modern.
 Libraries in small cities like Kitchener-Waterloo are relatively low-profile on the outside, but still have great selection of books and magazines.
+They just say so much about the city as a whole.

 I visited two libraries in Berlin, and they left me with really nice impressions.